dollodart/chepy/eng_data/heat_of_mixing/readme.txt

-TODO: still thermodynamically inconsistent integration (path dependent)

 # Motivation

-Justify the heuristic "add acid to water"
+Justify the heuristic "add acid to water".

 # Heat of Solution Data